Peek Medical products

 Critical parts made from PEEK for the medical industry

-PEEK is rapidly changing the medical devices landscape
+PEEK medical devices are rapidly changing the medical devices landscape

 The US aerospace industry first created polyetheretherketone, or PEEK, in the late 1970s after becoming interested in its high-temperature stability and subsequent potential for high-load, high-temperature applications.
 PEEK-OPTIMA, a highly pure and implantable grade of PEEK, was introduced to the market by Invibio Biomaterial Solutions in the late 1990s and quickly adopted by the medical device sector.
 Since that time, the use of medical-grade PEEK has multiplied.

 Implantable PEEK is now widely used by medical device manufacturers to increase the biocompatibility of load-bearing implants.
 Compared to metal implants, it makes implants much more bone-friendly and is also much more compatible with diagnostic imaging.